PIAST: Rapid Prompting with In-context Augmentation for Scarce Training data: Experiments

-Results are given in Table~\ref{tab:cls} and summarized in Figure~\ref{fig:teaser}, where also averaged runtimes and percentage data used are given.
-Detailed per-dataset runtimes are reported in Appendix~\ref{sec:runtime}.
-As shown, \ours{} consistently ranks among the top two methods in classification accuracy, while also being the fastest approach across all benchmarks.
-This demonstrates that efficient prompt construction not only reduces runtime but also maintains strong performance.
-Furthermore, the extended variant \ours{} (E) yields additional improvements across all benchmarks, establishing new state--of--the--art results on AG's News and Subj.
-The example prompts are given in Appendix \ref{sec:cls_prompt}.
+\paragraph{Classification} We evaluate \ours{} on seven standard text classification datasets spanning sentiment (SST-2, MR, CR, SST-5), question type (TREC), news topic (AG's News), and subjectivity (SUBJ).
+Results per--task are reported in Table~\ref{tab:cls} and summarized in Figure~\ref{fig:teaser}, including average runtime and data usage; per-dataset runtimes appear in Appendix~\ref{sec:runtime}.
+Overall, \ours{} is consistently among the top methods while being the fastest across benchmarks, and \ours{} (E) further improves performance, setting new state-of-the-art results on AG's News and SUBJ.
+Example prompts are provided in Appendix~\ref{sec:cls_prompt}.